nlybe/Elgg-CalendarUI/README.md

 ### Use as Calendar UI API
 Calendar UI can be used as API for visualizing on calendar any date/time related entities.
 The following options are available:
+- Elgg view for visualizing on calendar any date/time related entities
 - Timezone input
 - Locale input